What is Digital Literacy? And Why It Matters

 A Short History: From Computer Skills to Information Literacy

-The definition of what it means to be digital literate changes depending on the time and place.
-As technology has evolved, so has the meaning of literacy — expanding from basic usage of a computer to understanding the social, cultural, and ethical implications of our digital actions.
+The definition of what it means to be digital literate has changed depending on the time and place.
+As technology has progressed, so has the meaning of literacy — evolving from the simple use a computer to understanding the social, cultural, ethical, and human implications of our digital actions.

-In the 1980s, digital literacy was primarily known as computer literacy, focusing on basic computer skills and technical skills such as programming.
-In the early 1990s, it shifted to be focus to knowing how to use applications, send an email, and navigate the World Wide Web.
+In the 1980s, digital literacy was known as computer literacy, focusing on basic computer and technical skills such as programming.
+In the early 1990s, it shifted to focus on knowing how to send an email, navigate the World Wide Web, and applications.

 The Core Components of Digital Literacy

-Digital literacy isn’t one skill — its a mindset that requires a combination of interconnected abilities and skills.
+Digital literacy is a mindset that requires a combination of interconnected abilities and skills.

 🧩 Technical and Operational Skills

-Being able to use digital tools effectively — from basic apps to learning platforms.
-It includes managing passwords, using cloud storage, and troubleshooting issues.
+Using digital tools effectively — from apps to learning platforms, to tools such password managers, cloud storage, and troubleshooting issues.

 🧩 Critical Thinking and Information Evaluation